gomorpheus/morpheus-apidoc/source/includes/_license.md

 Parameter | Default | Description
 --------- | ------- | -----------
-license      |  | License Key Content.
-A very long and silly string.
+license      |  | License Key, an encrypted string that should be kept secret.

 <aside class="info">
 This is a way to inspect a license before you install it.